kvokka/dtn/README.md

 ### Supported requests

-Keep in mind, that at the moment os this writing DTN API has limit of 50 historical requests per minute.
+Keep in mind, that at the time of writing DTN, API has limit of 50 historical requests per minute.

 TODO: Attach [limiter](https://github.com/Shopify/limiter) gem after merge